IBM/icse-react-assets/README.md

 UnsavedChangesModal is a customized IcseModal that displays a message to the user if a form has unsaved changes or is missing required values.
 UnsavedChangesModal accepts several arguments:

-- name: A string value for the name of the resource/form
+- `name`: A string value for the name of the resource/form
-- modalOpen: A boolean value for if the modal is open
+- `modalOpen`: A boolean value for if the modal is open
-- onModalClose:A function that defines what should occur when the modal is closed,
+- `onModalClose`:A function that defines what should occur when the modal is closed,
-- onModalSubmit: A function that defines what should occur when the modal is submitted,
+- `onModalSubmit`: A function that defines what should occur when the modal is submitted,
-- useDefaultUnsavedMessage: A boolean value, if true (default), says a form is missing required values.
+- `useDefaultUnsavedMessage`: A boolean value, if true (default), says a form is missing required values.
 Otherwise displays a message saying there are unsaved changes to a form

 ```js
 import { UnsavedChangesModal } from "icse-react-assets";